Video & Performance

 2022

-Medium: performance, video, installation, brass, coconut, painted rocking horse, casted aluminum bolo-tie, Filipino textiles.
+Medium: Performance, video, installation, brass, coconut, painted rocking horse, cast aluminum bolo tie, Filipino textiles

 Transending